stfc/PSyclone/doc/user_guide/psyke.rst

 PSyclone comes with two extraction libraries: one is based on NetCDF and will create NetCDF files to contain all input- and output-parameters.
 The second one is a stand-alone library which uses only standard Fortran IO to write and read kernel data.
+The binary files produced using this library may not be portable between machines and compilers.
+If you require such portabililty then please use the NetCDF extraction library.

 The two extraction :ref:`libraries <libraries>` are in `lib/extract/standalone